Lessons from a Lunch Interrupted: Rethinking Our Response to theHomeless

 Then, a year from now, on Christmas morning, I pray you will be sitting with me to witness in a new way what a profound mystery we behold there!

-Ten years later, we were in Rhonda and learned about the horrendous massacre of thousands of men, women, and children, slaughtered by their own neighbors.
+Ten years later, we were in Rwanda and learned about the horrendous massacre of thousands of men, women, and children slaughtered by their own neighbors.
 Most of the perpetrators of those atrocities were never brought to justice.
 They scattered into the mountains or other countries and regrouped.
 They’re still out there causing mayhem and promoting hatred.

 What is going on?
 Did Jesus lose his way?
-Or have we reinvented him and relegated him to a dashboard Buddy Jesus bobblehead?
+Or have we reinvented him and relegated him to your buddy?

 Let’s listen in on a few guys trying to figure it all out for themselves – perhaps you can relate: